 It follows the majority, or the louder faction, or the most powerful person in the room.
 Although we might want everyone to agree, we don’t really give people a chance to disagree.

-The tricky thing about this kind of ‘non’-decision is that it’s hard to address.
+The tricky thing about this kind of ‘non’-decision is that it’s hard to address and therefore also hard to challenge or change.
 Those who use the void to get what they want can tell themselves they’re the good guys – after all, the other people didn’t say no!
 So they agreed, right?
-Those who are taken advantage have a hard time putting their finger on the problem because the decision-making method is unacknowledged.
+Those who are taken advantage of have a hard time putting their finger on the problem because the decision-making method is unacknowledged.
 In addition, those who benefit are often those who are used to speaking assertively, from a privileged position.
+It’s a messy game.
 The term “tyranny of structurelessness” describes this well.

 Most of the time, people just shrug and move on.
+They leave if they can.
 In the long run, this is not healthy.
-On top of that, decisions “made” this way are also chronically unclear which makes it hard to carry them out.
+On top of that, decisions “made” this way are also chronically unclear which makes it hard to act on them.

 The good thing about consensus is that it’s inclusive.
 No one can be forced to do anything.
 In terms of behavior, divisive behavior will not get anyone to a result faster so there might be less polarization.
 So people might actually listen to each other and try to find a solution that works for everyone.